 In my own experience, I have intimate knowledge that my maternal grandfather had identical back issues to those that I too demonstrate.
 My mother was affected by the same issues and went through surgical laminectomy treatment prior to my birth.
 This procedure was not successful and left her with a terrible scar and a lifetime of continuing lower back pain.
 However, I also know that my grandfather had a similar personality to me: perfectionistic, driven, tense and critical.
 My mother had a different personality, but still demonstrated many similar personality traits that are well known to be instigators of psychosomatic health problems.

 Did my pain come from genetic physical factors or genetic psychoemotional factors?
 Or, are the genetics involved purely coincidental and the pain originated organically from injury and specific life circumstances that were unique to me?
-I will never know for sure, but the topic is surely fascinating and will hopefully receive the scientific research attention that it justly deserves in the future.
+I will never know for sure, but the topic of hereditary herniated discs is surely fascinating and will hopefully receive the scientific research attention that it justly deserves in the future.